kaganbozali/AUV_Task_Lever_Activation/README.md

 # AUV_Task_Lever_Activation

-The aim of the study is approaching the lever while adjusting the lateral and vertical bosition at the same time using controller.
 **Introduction**

 The aim of this study is to detect the lever in the simulation environment of the AUV with the help of a camera and to separate the colors in the lever and to activate the lever that approaches the lever according to the user information by using the separated colors.
 While the AUV approaching the lever, it also has the adjust lateral position and depth according to position of levers.

 **1. Methodology**

 **1.1 Proportional Control**